 The geometry of the bike dictates how it rides and behaves, and how well it fits.
 The bigger the size range a manufacturer offers, the more likely you are to get one that fits you.
 Geometry is also a measure of how the bike will ride, and longer and slacker generally means a bike that is more playful and capable on the fun trails when the speed is high and smiles broad.

-If you’ve got a Go Outdoors discount card, you can get this great looking Kona Lava Dome for just under £400.
+You can get this great looking Kona Lava Dome for just under £600.
 Kona is a brand steeped in history, it pioneered the radically sloping top tube that provides loads of standover clearance, making it easier to throw the bike around through the corners.
 This bike gets an aluminium frame, coil-sprung Suntour fork with 100mm travel, 24-speed Shimano Altus gearing and Tektro hydraulic disc brakes.

 The Pitch is the most affordable mountain bike in Specailized’s massive bike range, and it ticks the boxes if you’re shopping for your first mountain bike.
-Firstly, there’s a well designed aluminium frame with butted tubes to save weight, and Specialized has used the popular 650b wheel size.
-Shimano Tourney gears and Radius CX7 disc brakes take care of going and stopping.
+Firstly, there’s a well designed aluminium frame with butted tubes to save weight, and Specialized has used the popular 27.5" wheel size.
+There is a mix of Shimano Acera and Altus in the drivetrain and there is Shimano MT200 hydraulic disc brakes take care of and stopping.
 The Suntour XCT fork provides up to 100mm of travel and uses coil springs with custom Multi-Circuit Damping to keep things controlled.

 German brand Canyon has built up an enviable reputation in the UK over the past few years, offering really well designed and specced bikes for attractive prices.
 This model gets one of the best equipment lists of any bike at this price, including a RockShox XC 30 coil-sprung fork, Shimano Alivio gearing and Shimano hydraulic disc brakes, with the fast-rolling Schwalbe Rocket Ron tyres.
 At 30.4lbs it’s one of the lightest bikes at this price.
 Price is a tad over £600 and geometry is a little different to the AL 3.9 we reviewed last year but we still think it's great value.

-Based around the bigger 29in wheelsize, this Voodoo is a decent looking package, and the brand has a habit of making well designed entry-level mountain bikes.
-An aluminium frame keeps the weight low, the Suntour XCR fork provides front-end cushioning and extra control, and Tektro hydraulic brakes provide all the power you need to rein back the speed.
+Based around the bigger 29in wheelsize, this Voodoo Aizan from Halfords is a decent looking package, and the brand has a habit of making well designed entry-level mountain bikes.
+An aluminium frame keeps the weight low, the Suntour XCR fork provides front-end cushioning and extra control, and Clarks hydraulic brakes provide all the power you need to rein back the speed.
+Elsewhere there is an 18 speed drivetrain from Shimano and even dropper post routing for a later upgrade.

 Just scraping into the guide by account it costing just over £600 at £650, this Boardman MHT 8.6 is a serious contender for any £600 mountain bike shortlist.
 It is the replacement for last years Boardman Comp.
 The budget has been well spent, an air-sprung Suntour Raidon fork is easily adjustable with a lockout option.
-Shimano provides the gearing and Tecktro the hydraulic disc brakes, and all the parts hang off a modern aluminium frame.
+Shimano provides the gearing in the form of a 10 speed cassette and a single chain ring up front, there there is Tektro hydraulic disc brakes to provide the stopping power.

 You might also like: